 Due to its nature there are no real definitions of housing with care schemes however terms you may come across include sheltered housing, very sheltered housing, retirement villages, assisted living, extra care or close care.
 The two most popular forms of housing with care are discussed below.

+Sheltered housing, or retirement housing is for people who want to remain independent but prefer the security and reassurance of a scheme manager and an alarm call service.
+It is provided by local authority housing departments and housing associations.
 A scheme manager is either based at the site or visits regularly.
-Many sheltered housing schemes also have communal lounges, laundry facilities, lifts, door entry systems and specially adapted facilities.
+Many sheltered housing schemes have communal lounges, laundry facilities, lifts, door entry systems and specially adapted facilities.

 Supported living is a term generally used to describe situations in which people (often younger adults with specialist needs such as a learning disability or mental health condition) usually rent their home, and their personal care or support is arranged separately.
 This means they can change their support without having to move, or move and take the same support with them.
 People have security of tenure, and can claim a wide range of welfare benefits.